One of the most fun things to do when you are expecting is to watch pregnancy movies that will get you in the mood for your impending bundle of joy.

 Amazon Prime offers a Lifetime movie add-on that you can try for FREE for 7 days.

-A dedicated Immigration and Customs Enforcement agent goes undercover to prove that an adoption agency owner is working to fuel a global infant trafficking ring.
+A dedicated Immigration and Customs Enforcement agent goes undercover to prove that an adoption agency owner (Kirstie Alley) is working to fuel a global infant trafficking ring.

 For her senior project, 18-year-old Gaby tells her friends, family, and school that she is pregnant, then records how she is treated as her “baby bump” grows.
 Based on a true story.

-A blogger investigating a sudden spike in teenage pregnancies in her hometown finds herself at the center of media firestorm surrounding the teens’ “pregnancy pact.”
+In the movie, a blogger investigating a sudden spike in teenage pregnancies in her hometown finds herself at the center of a media circus surrounding the teens’ “pregnancy pact.”

 This is one of the only pregnancy movies I included that is more of a drama and a bit dark.
 It’s a typical Lifetime movie with lots of ups and downs.